How To Create a Writing Routine with a Full-Time Job

 Maintaining a writing routine is difficult!
-Especially with our fast-paced lifestyles.
+Especially with our busy lifestyles.

 Is my head spinning?
 Yes.